aridjayarecipes/cutesrecipes.web.app/content/post/1840-simple-way-to-make-award-winning-banana-pomegranate-sandwich.md

 1. Cut the end of banana and Slit banana into two parts.
 1. Take one part of banana keep pomegranate seeds keep another part of banana closed it with the help of thread.
 1. Now dip it into melted chocolate and deep freez it for 25-30min.
-1. Now for plating use strawberry saus.keep Banana and keep venila ice cream on it.it&#39;s done.serve it cold.
+1. Now for plating use strawberry saus.keep Banana and keep venila ice cream on it.it's done.serve it cold.

-It&#39;s packed with many essential nutrients along with various fruits, nuts, and seeds.
+It's packed with many essential nutrients along with various fruits, nuts, and seeds.
 Loaded with the fruity and creamy fresh flavours, this Papaya Banana Pomegranate Shake is surprisingly healthy with absolute no added.
 Agave • Almond • Apricot • Avocado • Banana • Blackberry • Blueberry • Cactus Fruit • Candleberry • Cantaloupe • Cashew • Cherry • Chestnut • Coconut.
 Top pomegranate smoothie recipes and other great tasting recipes with a healthy slant from SparkRecipes.com.
 Member Recipes for Pomegranate Smoothie. ** "Pomegranate + Banana + Curd Lassi / Smoothie" is done and ready to be served.

 So that's going to wrap it up for this special food banana pomegranate sandwich recipe.
 Thanks so much for reading.
 I'm confident you can make this at home.
 There's gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!